 How do Micro Components work then?

-Micro Components attach Javascript functionality to the DOM in an organized way.
+Micro Components attach Javascript functionality to the DOM in an organised way.
 Also from your own Micro Component you will be able to traverse the DOM for other MCs and call functionality on them.
 Micro Components are an independent functionality and framework agnostic.

 Micro Components consist of a single Javascript class MC() with 3 static methods and 7 private methods.
 The code weighs in at 2.5 kB.
 Your own code specific micro component extends from this class.
 The static methods MC.add() and MC.remove() handle attaching and detaching your micro components to a DOM element.